e-sites/Zepto-Builder/README.md

 Zepto Builder
 ====
 <blockquote>
-	<p>Zepto Builder will let you generate a custom version of Zepto that just includes the modules you need.</p>
+	<p>Zepto Builder is the web based equivalent of the regular Zepto build process and will let you generate a custom version that just includes the modules you need.</p>
 </blockquote>

-The tool itself is located @ http://github.e-sites.nl/zeptobuilder/
+The service itself is located @ http://github.e-sites.nl/zeptobuilder/

+##Why this tool
+By default, Zepto provides a build tool, based on Node.js and Coffeescript.
+So, why this tool?
+Well, for starters because there are some folk that are simply not comfortable with a CLI.
+And even when you're a CLI guru this webbased tool might come in handy when for example Node.js insn't installed.

 ##Getting started
 After cloning (or downloading) the repo you must run <code>npm install</code> to fetch all dependencies, when this is done all Bower packages will automatically be downloaded and a browser build of Uglify will be created.
+Needless to say, for this to work you will need to have Node.js and Bower installed on your machine.

-##Grunt
+##Grunt task
 Grunt is used to created a distribution build.
 By running the default Grunt task it will optimize all resources and store them in the dist folder.
+The files located in this folder are prepared to be uploaded / deployed as is.

 ##Under the hood
 So, how does this tool actually work?
 Well, altough Zepto offers a CLI-based build tool I have decided to make it client-side only, based on <a href="https://github.com/gfranko/DownloadBuilder.js">DownloadBuilder</a>.
 The process from selecting the modules to actually generating the build (and minify it) is: